|San Jacinto Monument, with bridge in background between La Port and Baytown, TX|

 I have read a lot, watched the movies, and just this week decided to review my Texas heritage.
 Last night (April 20) I read about this battle, which has its anniversary today.
 I thought that was enough of a push for me to share it with someone.
 (Incidentally, my family always said the hard "J" sound of an English speaking person, when saying San Jacinto, rather than the soft "H" sound of the Spanish "J")

-I did remember I had some pictures of my last visit to the San Jacinto Inn and Restaurant, of my family waiting to go upstairs for a lunch.
+On my last visit to the San Jacinto Inn and Restaurant, my family was waiting to go upstairs for a lunch.
 This visit was in the summer of 1978.

 I seldom like to think of war and battles.
 But as I've been looking at my genealogy, I see how many men were pulled in as volunteer soldiers, and many lost their lives fighting for what they believed in.
 So today I celebrate the anniversary of this battle which led to the freedom of Texas.
 That was a good thing.